timrettop/SynoUPS-SController/README.md

 # Attribution

 Thanks goes to keboose on [TrueNAS Forums](https://www.truenas.com/community/threads/is-there-a-better-way-to-poll-my-ups-for-self-test-status.75854/#post-532999) for inspiration and @renatopanda for creating a [similar tool](https://github.com/renatopanda/synology-nas-beeper) to control the audible beeping which I heavily sourced.

+# Ideas for future enhancements
+- Battery Level Notifier (using triggering?)
+- Beeper controller
+- Check for, and fix UPS bugs (upssched.conf missing cancel-timer waittimeup online, and UPSSafeShutdown not working)